Frequently Answered Questions about our application process

 This work is done by staff and volunteers, who are serving in the capacity of “Judge.”
 The judges review two page applications (available online via private shared folder), and provide 1-5 rankings in the area of business value and social/environmental impact via private online form.
 The opportunity to provide brief feedback directly to the company is available, but not required at this stage.
 Once an application has been reviewed 5 or more times, it is taken down from the shared folder.

-Also, using LinkedIN, MCN staff contacts mutual connections of the entrepreneurs under consideration, and asks if they have strong pro/con opinions.
+Also, using LinkedIN and other sources, MCN staff contacts mutual connections of the entrepreneurs under consideration, and asks if they have strong pro/con opinions.
 (Moderate opinions, which are the norm, do not affect the process.)

 Step 4: Semi-Finalist Interviews